pelithne/AKS_Baseline_Deepdive/04-workload-protection.md

 ### 4.2.12 Validate the Application

 To test if the application is working, you can navigate to the URL used before to reach the nginx test application.
 This time the request will be redirected to the Azure Vote frontend instead.
-If that works, it means that the Azure Vote frontend pod was able to fetch the secret from Azure Keyvault, and use it when connecting to the backend (Redis) service/pod.
+If that works, it means that the Azure Vote frontend pod was able to fetch the secret from Azure KeyVault, and use it when connecting to the backend (Redis) service/pod.

 You can also verify in the application logs that the frontend was able to connect to the backend.